Staphylococcus aureus: Animal infections

 Staphylococcus aureus can survive on dogs, cats, and horses, and can cause bumblefoot in chickens.
 Some believe health-care workers' dogs should be considered a significant source of antibiotic-resistant S. aureus, especially in times of outbreak.
 In a 2008 study by Boost, O'Donoghue, and James, it was found that just about 90% of S. aureus colonized within pet dogs presented as resistant to at least one antibiotic.
 The nasal region has been implicated as the most important site of transfer between dogs and humans.

 Staphylococcus aureus is one of the causal agents of mastitis in dairy cows.
 Its large polysaccharide capsule protects the organism from recognition by the cow's immune defenses.

 Virulence factors

 Enzymes

-Staphylococcus aureus produces various enzymes such as coagulase (bound and free coagulases) which facilitates the conversion of fibrinogen to fibrin to cause clots which is important in skin infections.
+Staphylococcus aureus produces various enzymes, such as coagulase (bound and free coagulases), which facilitate the conversion of fibrinogen to fibrin to cause clots, which is important in skin infections.
 Hyaluronidase (also known as spreading factor) breaks down hyaluronic acid and helps in spreading it.
 Deoxyribonuclease, which breaks down the DNA, protects S. aureus from neutrophil extracellular trap-mediated killing.
 S. aureus also produces lipase to digest lipids, staphylokinase to dissolve fibrin and aid in spread, and beta-lactamase for drug resistance.